thiagoc-machado/thiagoc-machado/README.md

 Thank you for visiting my profile!</div>

-- 🔭 I’m currently working on [ServCenter- System for controlling services, customers, and cash flow for technical assistance.](https://github.com/thiagoc-machado/ServCenter-Fullstack-Django)
+- 🔭 I’m currently working on Aidea Legal (Planet group)

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Multitenancy

 - ❓ I am always willing to help and learn from others